BigPolarBear1/factorization/README.md

 Just ignore this Murphy's E score related code for now.
 Its just a placeholder.
 A new math tool I'm only just learning about.
 I'll implement something proper there later.
 First I'll move up on degree now.. and then demonstrate if we can actually improve that E score by moving up in degree.. thats really what would prove my work, so I just got to focus on this now, bc proving my work is all that matters.

+Update: Did some thinking about how to implement 4th degree...
+I can just use the results from the paper and use binomial expansions... the fact that the coefficients end up sharing the binomial term as factor might actually be a strength... and I can reduce that -N through the same mechanism..
+I just verified that it is possible.
+And if the constant ends up being divisible by the binomial term.. thats even better.
+That might give me the tool to actually hunt for similar factorizations... given that I can set it up so it gets a good sieve region....
+Lets see tomorrow.
+My goal for tomorrow will be implementing 4th degree polynomials.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>